OpenCageData/opencagedata-misc-docs/README.md

 - better on-boarding experience for new sign ups
 - better ways to deal with reported data errors and feed them back to the underlying datasource (ie OSM)
 - public status page showing how far we lag in synching OSM edits
+- add ability for customers to delete their credit card from Stripe
 - allow single sign-on via OpenStreetMap accounts

 ***On-going improvements***